Prince Nikolaus of Liechtenstein

-Prince Nikolaus of Liechtenstein (Nikolaus Ferdinand Maria Josef Raphael; born 24 October 1947) is a Liechtensteiner lawyer, diplomat and member of the Liechtenstein princely family.
-He is a younger brother of the reigning Prince of Liechtenstein, Hans-Adam II.
+Prince Nikolaus of Liechtenstein (Nikolaus Ferdinand Maria Josef Raphael; born 24 October 1947) is a Liechtensteiner lawyer, diplomat and prince.
+He is a younger brother of the reigning prince of Liechtenstein, Hans-Adam II.
 He was also the non-resident Ambassador of Liechtenstein to the Holy See.

 Early life

 Nikolaus was born in Zürich as the third son of Franz Joseph II, Prince of Liechtenstein and his wife, Countess Georgina of Wilczek.

 In 1950 at the age of three Nikolaus was made a Knight of Justice in minority of the Sovereign Military Order of Malta.
 When the class of knights in minority was abolished in 1961, Nikolaus received his present rank in the order as a Knight of Honour and Devotion.

 Nikolaus completed his primary education in Vaduz before attending the Schottengymnasium in Vienna and the Lyceum Alpinum Zuoz.
 From 1968 to 1972 he studied law at the University of Vienna from which he graduated with the degree Doctor iuris.